barixea/XU-Map-/README.md

 - **Photo Gallery** — Admin panel to upload and manage building photos
 - **Secure Auth** — Password-protected admin area

-## Architecture Decisions

-### Why client-side uploads?
-Serverless platforms like Vercel cap request bodies at 4.5 MB, but phone photos often exceed that.
-Instead, the browser uploads directly to Blob storage after getting a short-lived, scoped token from the API.
-This bypasses the size limit entirely.
-See [app/api/admin/photos/upload/route.ts](app/api/admin/photos/upload/route.ts).

-### Why Postgres is optional
-The MVP works with zero database: each photo upload creates a predictable Blob path, and the app resolves photos with cached `list()` calls.
-Postgres becomes useful later when you add captions, multiple photos per building, upload history, or audit trails.
-The code already supports this split — Postgres is opt-in and everything works without `DATABASE_URL`.

-### Why middleware for auth?
-Middleware is an early security gate: it redirects unauthenticated `/admin/*` requests before page logic runs.
-But it's not the *only* gate — every admin route handler and page still calls `requireAdmin()` itself.
-Middleware + route checks = defense in depth.

 ## 📄 License

 MIT